 It won’t happen overnight (and shouldn’t happen overnight either – for instance, adding too much fiber too fast can cause gas and bloating!) but just know that over time, consuming more nutrient-dense foods will have some amazing effects on your health and weight goals.
 It’s all about being consistent with your nutrition and workouts!

-To get some ideas for nutrient-dense meals, grab my free 4-week meal plan here!
+To get some ideas for nutrient-dense meals, grab The Bridal Body Cookbook!